Cross Country Skiing in Maine

 Across Maine – and especially In Maine’s western mountains - Nordic ski centers snuggle close to Alpine resorts.
-Sugarloaf Ski Resort, in Carrabassett Valley, has the Sugarloaf Outdoor Center, with groomed trails and ski and fat-bike rentals.
+Sugarloaf Ski Resort, in Carrabassett Valley, has the Sugarloaf Outdoor Center, with groomed trails and ski rentals.
 The town of Bethel, a favorite ski town, has the downhill-ski areas of Sunday River and Mt.
-Abram nearby along with cross-country skiing at the Bethel Village Trails and Carter's XC Ski Center.
-Bethel Village Trails offers groomed runs and ski and fat-bike rentals; Carter’s has a full ski shop, rentals and groomed trails.
-Titcomb Mountain in Farmington, Black Mountain in Rumford and Bigrock Mountain in Mars Hill are lively, local downhill-skiing locations that have companion cross-country trails.
+Abram nearby, along with cross-country skiing at the Inland Woods & Trails and in Oxford, the Oxbow Beer Garden is adjacent to an extensive Nordic skiing trail system, formerly called Carter's XC Ski, that is free to use.
+Bethel Village Trails offers groomed runs and ski and snowshoe rentals.
+Titcomb Mountain in Farmington, and Black Mountain in Rumford are lively, local downhill-skiing locations that have companion cross-country trails.

 Want to extend your time and stay where you ski?
 In Millinocket, the New England Outdoor Center offers meals, lodging, on-site cross-country trails, gear rentals and lessons.
 If you crave a break from skiing, you can take out a snowmobile or try ice fishing.